nqtung/osdu-uom/csharp/README.md

-There is no universal accepted standard or convention for unit symbols, and to make the module more robust when dealing with units from various sources it is possible to add unit _aliases_. juom uses the unit symbol defined by OSDU/Energistics, but have added many aliases for common notations.
+There is no universal accepted standard or convention for unit symbols, and to make the module more robust when dealing with units from various sources it is possible to add unit _aliases_.
+GeoSoft.Uom uses the unit symbol defined by OSDU/Energistics, but have added many aliases for common notations.
 In addition, client applications can supply their own: